anadeheza/flappy-bird/README.md

 # Flappy Superman

-A Flappy Bird-style game with a Superman style, made using Godot.
+A Flappy Bird game but make it Superman styled, made using Godot.

 ## How to Play